 Student drivers aged 16-19 were involved in 13,910 crashes in 2016, leading to fatal crashes for 56 of those drivers.
 Despite best efforts, younger motorists tend to get into more crashes initially due to possessing less experience on the road.
-Insurance rates for this population tend to be higher due to this fact, as evidenced by the figures below.
+Insurance rates for this population tend to be higher due to this fact, as evidenced by the figures above.

 Insurance Rate Information for Military Drivers and Veterans

 Military families and veterans in Oklahoma need auto insurance to register their vehicles with the DMV.
 Just by being in the military or having served, you can get a discount on car insurance in the state, either from one of the major insurance companies or a carrier focused just on serving the armed forces.
-AFI, USAA, State Farm, and Geico offer military discounts on auto insurance and other policies, such as homeowner's insurance.
+AFI, USAA, State Farm and Geico offer military discounts on auto insurance and other policies, such as homeowner's insurance.
 Some carriers provide additional discounts for buying two or more policies for different insurance needs.

-The nearly 60,000 active, reserve, and civilian military personnel who are either residents of Oklahoma or stationed in the state are entitled to a reduced annual registration fee.
-Oklahoma offers an auto renewal system for online registration of your vehicle.
+The nearly 60,000 active, reserve and civilian military personnel who are either residents of Oklahoma or stationed in the state are entitled to a reduced annual registration fee.
+Oklahoma offers an auto-renewal system for online registration of your vehicle.
 If you need to store a vehicle during deployment, ask potential carriers if you can suspend coverage and premium payments while your vehicle is not in use.

-Age savings for Oklahoma service members
+Average Rates for Oklahoma service members

 All car and truck owners are required to carry at least the minimum liability coverage required by Oklahoma law.
 The only other option to insurance is posting a $75,000 bond per vehicle.